alexandertodorovic/alexandertodorovic.github.io/README.md

 - **Blog Posts**: A section for publishing articles on various topics related to data and AI.
 - **Remote Theme**: Uses the Cayman theme from GitHub Pages.
 - **Plugins**: Includes plugins for emoji support (`jemoji`) and Atom feed generation (`jekyll-feed`).

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or new features, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.